 top of page

-Writer's picture: Maddie Cherry Maddie Cherry
+Maddie Cherry

 Exercise Physiotherapist helping a woman in exercising

-• Being overweight - especially around the abdomen.
+• Being overweight - Especially central adiposity

-• Physical Inactivity: Lack of regular exercise contributes to insulin resistance.
+• Physical Inactivity - Lack of regular exercise contributes to insulin resistance.

-• Poor Diet: High intake of processed foods, sugary drinks, and unhealthy fats can lead to obesity and insulin resistance.
+• Poor Diet - High intake of processed foods, sugary drinks, and unhealthy fats can lead to obesity and insulin resistance.

 • High-stress levels

-• Genetic Factors: Family history can increase the likelihood of developing T2DM.
+• Genetic Factors - Family history can increase the likelihood of developing T2DM.

-• Gestational Diabetes: Women who had diabetes during pregnancy face an increased risk.
+• Gestational Diabetes - Women who had diabetes during pregnancy face an increased risk.

 • Hormonal Changes: Conditions like polycystic ovary syndrome (PCOS) may elevate risk.